tc39/notes/meetings/2016-03/march-31.md

 BT: Opt-out wouldn't solve the web compat, debugging and telemetry problems

-MS: For RegExps, Google graciously collected information on what sites would break.
+MLS: For RegExps, Google graciously collected information on what sites would break.
 Do we know what sites would break with tail calls?

 DE: We know that tail calls occur on the web, but it's not so possible to tell whether it causes breakage.